DiamondLightSource/authz/docs/references/permissionables-bundle.md

 ```
 ## Beamline Attributes

 Beamline attributes are exposed at `diamond.data.beamlines`.
-They are provided as a mapping where the key is the `name` of the Bubject with value objects containing:
+They are provided as a mapping where the key is the `name` of the Subject with value objects containing:

-- A list of `number`s of the Sessions which have occured on the Beamline
+- A list of `number`s of the Sessions which have occurred on the Beamline

 An example struct is shown below: